timuela/openvpn-guide/README.md

 Then add 'auth-user-pass' to the .ovpn file

-## Add Google Authenticator via libpam-google-authenticator
+## Step 3: Add Google Authenticator via libpam-google-authenticator

 We’ll use PAM's validation engine (pam_google_authenticator.so) inside a custom script, per-user, tied to your existing psw-file users.